What I Need to Know

 Below is a brief overview of the DA process:

-Once you submit your DA, the DA will be registered on our system and you will be allocated a DA number.
-You will need to use the DA number to follow up on how your DA is going.
+Once you submit your DA on the NSW Planning Portal, Council will check the application and if complete will accept the DA and send a payment advice.
+The DA will be registered on our system and you will be allocated a DA number.
+You can use the Portal Application Number (PAN) to follow your application on the NSW Planning Portal or the DA number to follow on Council’s DA Tracker.

 After your application has been determined you will receive a 'Notice of Determination of Development Application'.
 The notice will tell you whether Council has approved or refused your application.